 As the statistical methods vary between the studies only the significance of the results is tabulated.
 When 95% confidence intervals rather than p-values were provided in the referenced articles we translated these confidence intervals simply to p-values less than 0.05 or NS (non-significant).Tabulated is the ‘crude’ correlation and the correlation when adjusted for other factors- again the methodology of the ‘crude’ correlations and adjusted correlations varied study to study, i.e., in some studies the ‘crude’ correlation was partially corrected e.g. for age.
 FT4, free thyroxine.FT3, free triiodothyronine. *FT4/Total T4/FT3. ** Multivariate regression- association with FT4, but not TSH.
 NS - not significant (p>0.05).

+Table of correlations